nkornel/coelho-bot/README.md

 ## 🪶 License

-MIT License © 2025 Kornel M. Novak
+ISC License © 2025 Kornel M. Novak
 Feel free to use and modify for your own Discord servers.

 ---